jiangyigithub/my_offer/longman3000/vlog/29recognition.md

 We will review the case and make a recommendation to the client.

 **refer**
+*refer to*

 **reference**
+The article made no reference to previous research on the subject.

 **refrigerator**
+*fridge/freezer*

 **refuse**
 The chairman refused to answer any more questions.